neoseele/cm-operator/README.md

-# prom-operator
+# cm-operator

 > forked from [sample-controller](https://github.com/kubernetes/sample-controller)

-This repository implements a `prom-operator` for watching `CustomMetric` resources as defined with a CustomResourceDefinition (CRD).
+This repository implements a `cm-operator` for watching `CustomMetric` resources as defined with a CustomResourceDefinition (CRD).

 ## Details

-The `prom-operator` uses [client-go library](https://github.com/kubernetes/client-go/tree/master/tools/cache) extensively.
+The `cm-operator` uses [client-go library](https://github.com/kubernetes/client-go/tree/master/tools/cache) extensively.

 The `CustomMetric` resource creates and manages a `prometheus` server, with a `stackdriver-prometheus-sidecar`, that scrapes the metric(s) you defined and send them to GCP Cloud Monitoring API.